HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 62: June 21, 2020

+**Today's Progress**: Continuing to work on adding React to the Flask Portfolio Project.
+Running into a hiccup with webpack building the bundle.js file

+**Thoughts:** I have tried out different troubleshooting maneuvers.
+The React code is not rendering to the page.
+Based on the error code it seems the problem is with the babel-loader.
+There may be incompatible versions of Babel or requirements that are old.
+Considering downgrading Babel to the older version.

+**Link(s) to work:**  [Flask Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech)

 # Day 61: June 20, 2020

 **Today's Progress**: Working on adding React to the Flask Portfolio Project to make the portfolio section better, more dynamic and efficient.